ManApart/quest-command/notes.md

 - Slots could be location poperties
 - properties can give aggregates / take a list of properties and recursively sum those below it

+Multi-event listeners?
+trigger conditions have a priority.
+Of all conditions that meet their condition, the one with the highest priority is executed

+fold body parts into locations soon!? how do we configure auto load?

+Property aggregator that gets stat + all child stats?
+- sum properties takes a list of properties and sums them
+- Has hook for child prop update
+- Used for composed items?

+Make named condition sets > point at one name / reuse a list of conditions that must be true

+- Readable behavior / item

 #### Debug Mode
 When on
 - All locations revealed on map